 Only roughly half of the 40-hectare Volubilis in Morocco site has been excavated.
 The more well-known monuments are located in the northern half of the site, farthest from the entrance in the south.

-Although several structures are cordoned off, you are able to roam the grounds at your leisure.
-Just beyond the entrance gate is a tiny on-site museum that showcases the ancient city’s most notable treasures and includes some of the coveted discoveries, including as some beautiful bronzes, while many remain in Rabat’s Archaeology Museum.
+Although several structures are cordoned off, you can roam the grounds at your leisure.
+Just beyond the entrance gate is a tiny on-site museum that showcases the ancient city’s most notable treasures and includes some of the coveted discoveries, including some beautiful bronzes, while many remain in Rabat’s Archaeology Museum.

 Using a tour guide

 The information boards have been greatly updated, and they now explain what you’re viewing in English, French, and Arabic.
 It’s well worth hiring a guide, especially if you’re short on time.
 Official guides are stationed at the site’s entrance and offer good one-hour tours for Dh250.
 The guides speak almost every language known to man.
 To get the most out of your tour, insist on one that speaks your language well.